Atkinson-Lab/Tractor-tutorial/Extract.md

 22    52    101 1         1       ...
 22    101   190 0         1       ...
 22    190   283 0         1       ...
 ...
 ```

-&nbsp;

 By checking both files simultaneously, we can figure out the local ancestry (LA) background of each of the alleles in our dataset, as the upper portion of the following diagram shows.
 To represent both LA and risk allele information, we need to recode each variant into 4 columns, with each column represents a unique combination of LA and risk allele (`AFR-nonRisk`, `AFR-Risk`, `EUR-nonRisk`, `EUR-Risk`).
 In the diagram below, at the first variant, SAMPLE1 has one copy of `AFR-nonRisk`, and one copy of `EUR-Risk`, and therefore will be encoded to **[1,0,0,1]**.

-&nbsp;

-To further compress the information, `ExtractTracts.py` did an additional step -- talling the total number of copies of `AFR` local ancestry for each variant for each person.
+To further compress the information, `extract_tracts.py` did an additional step -- talling the total number of copies of `AFR` local ancestry for each variant for each person.
 This can be thought of as adding `AFR-nonRisk` and `AFR-Risk`.

-&nbsp;

 ![](images/ExtractTract.png)

-&nbsp;

-Running ExtractTracts.py on our toy dataset will generate 6 files, and 3 of them will be used in the next step for statistical modeling in the Tractor GWAS.
+Running ExtractTracts.py on our toy dataset will generate 4 files, and 3 of them will be used in the next step for statistical modeling in the Tractor GWAS.
 You can read about the other files on the Tractor Wiki for this script [here](https://github.com/Atkinson-Lab/Tractor/wiki/Step-2:-Extracting-tracts-and-ancestral-dosages).
 ```
 ASW.phased.anc0.hapcount.txt        (used as X1)
 ASW.phased.anc0.dosage.txt          (used as X2)
 ASW.phased.anc1.dosage.txt          (used as X3)
 ```

 Now we are ready to run Tractor GWAS!
-We have recently developed python scripts for Tractor that may be used either on a local computer or in a high-perfomance computing setting (Local Tractor).
+We have recently developed scripts for Tractor that may be used either on a local computer or in a high-perfomance computing setting (Local Tractor).
 These are subtlely refined over the originally released cloud native scripts (we fixed a few edge cases/bad behaviors).
 Should Tractor need to be run on an extremely large dataset, however, we also have developed scabable cloud-native scripts written in Hail.
 The user may select which of the two versions of Tractor GWAS they wish to run with the links below.
 For this tutorial, we recommend using Local Tractor.

 ## [Main Page](README.md)